ewestenburg/cs381/as5/readme.md

     - Press Up and Down arrows to adjust sound volume
     - Press TAB to switch between dials
 - Press Space to play "Ping"
+- Press "Try this" button to play sound effect from the internet
+- Press "Change Theme" button to change the GUI theme